-This course will take off from around late 1990s (kernel methods) and develop ideas in deep learning that bring us to 2020.
-Our goals are to become good at using modern deep networks, i.e., implementing them, training them, modeling specific problems using ideas in deep learning;

-37 2. understanding why techniques in deep networks work.

-38 After taking this course, we expect to be able to not only develop methods

-39 that use deep learning, but more importantly improve existing ideas using

-40 foundational understanding of the mathematics behind these ideas and

-41 develop new ways of improving deep learning theory and practice.
+- 2 This course will take off from around late 1990s (kernel methods) and - develop ideas in deep learning that bring us to $\tilde{2}023$ .
+Our goals are to - 1. become good at using modern deep networks, i.e., implementing them, training them, modeling specific problems using ideas in deep learning; - 2. understanding why the many quixotic-looking ideas in deep networks work. - 9 After taking this course, we expect to be able to not only develop methods - ${\rm 10}$ $\,$ that use deep learning, but more importantly improve existing ideas using - 11 foundational understanding of the mathematics behind these ideas and - develop new ways of improving deep learning theory and practice.

-2 Linear Regression,

-^a Perceptron, Stochastic
+Linear Regression, Perceptron, Stochastic